 - Since Berlin is known for its all-night parties, it’s no surprise that there are plenty of cafés/restaurants offering a hearty breakfast.
 Expect to pay €5-€10.

-- You can also find plenty of budget friendly options at the bakery or grocery store.
-Pastries start around €1 and coffee will cost around €2-€4 (depending how “fancy” it is).
+- You can also find plenty of budget-friendly options at the bakery or grocery store.
+Pastries start around €1 and coffee will cost around €2-€4 (depending on how “fancy” it is).

-- Super budget travelers can make a super cheap lunch of bread, cheese, and fruit from any grocery store for a few euros.
+- Super budget travelers can make a super cheap lunch of bread, deli meat, cheese, and fruit from any grocery store for a few euros.

 - Takeaway meals (like kebabs with fries) or similar dishes from a takeaway shop will cost about €3.50.